 Advisor: Dr. Chris Brown

-Ramy is a first year doctoral student at UMKC under the advisement of Dr. Kimberly Langrehr.
+Ramy is a second year doctoral student at UMKC under the advisement of Dr. Kimberly Langrehr.
 Ramy earned his M.S. in Counseling Psychology from the University of Baltimore.
 His interests lie in multicultralism, specially within the Muslim community.
 His pre-dissertation project will study the relationship between perceived discrimination and well-being among Muslim-Americans.
 In his spare time, he enjoys watching sports and movies, listening to music, swimming, traveling, and experiencing the outdoors.
-You can reach Ramy as email@example.com.
+You can reach Ramy at firstname.lastname@example.org.

 - Comprehensive curriculum provides students with intense and in-depth training in both science and practice.
 Students learn from their first semester, to design, conduct, and evaluate research relevant to Counseling Psychologists.